 Can I sell a private note that is in default or workout?

 Notes in active foreclosure trade at steep discounts or are unsaleable on the secondary market.
 Notes with documented workout histories — forbearance, modification, re-performance — retain marketable value.
-A clean servicing record demonstrating workout execution is a positive signal to note buyers and supports higher pricing on note sales.
+A clean servicing record demonstrating workout execution is a positive signal to note buyers and supports better pricing on note sales.

 What workout strategy works best for business-purpose private mortgage loans?